AustinCodingAcademy/react-redux-reducer-dashboard/README.md

 * Create a new folder called reducers
 * Create a file in this folder called index.js
 * Import combineReducers from redux
-* Create a reducer function for each piece of data in state.js, newComments, tasks…. etc
+* Create a reducer function for each piece of data in state.js
+  * newComments
+  * newTasks
+  * newOrders
+  * tickets
+  * orders
+  * tasks
+  * messages
 * Remember 2 parameters state and action.
 Remember to return state
 * Combine the reducers and export

 ### Create Database
 * Create a store.js file